-Investors, international human rights groups, and labor advocacy groups have long been making attempts to safeguard worker rights in the international marketplace.
-In instances where companies themselves operate factories in developing countries for example, these advocates have asked that the companies adopt global corporate human rights standards that guarantee sustainable wages and safe working conditions for their workers abroad.
-Companies that contract out portions of their manufacturing operations to foreign companies have been asked to ensure that the products they receive from those contractors have not been made using forced labor, child labor, or sweatshop labor.
-These companies are asked to adopt formal vendor standards that, among other things, include monitoring or auditing mechanism.
+Investors, international human rights groups, and labor advocacy groups have long been making attempts to safeguard domestic and international workers' rights.
+In instances where companies operate in low- and middleincome countries (LMIC), for example, these advocates have asked that the companies adopt global corporate human rights standards that guarantee sustainable wages and safe working conditions for workers in their supply chains.
+Companies that contract out portions of their manufacturing operations to suppliers have been asked to ensure that the products they receive from those contractors have not been made using forced labor, child labor, or other forms of modern slavery.
+These companies are asked to adopt formal vendor standards that, among other things, include monitoring or auditing mechanisms.
 Globalization, relocation of production overseas, and widespread use of subcontractors and vendors, often make it difficult to obtain a complete picture of a company's labor practices in global markets.
 Many Investors believe that companies would benefit from adopting a human rights policy based on the Universal Declaration of Human Rights and the International Labor Organization's Core Labor Standards.
 Efforts that seek greater disclosure on a company's labor practices and that seek to establish minimum standards for a company's operations will be supported.
-In addition, requests for independent monitoring of overseas operations will be supported.
+In addition, requests for independent monitoring of domestic and international operations will be supported.

 The Glenmede Policy generally supports proposals that call for the adoption and/or enforcement of principles or codes relating to countries in which there are systematic violations of human rights; such as the use of slave, child, or prison labor; a government that is illegitimate; or there is a call by human rights advocates, pro-democracy organizations, or legitimately-elected representatives for economic sanctions.
-The use of child, sweatshop, or forced labor is unethical and can damage corporate reputations.
+The use of child labor or forced labor is unethical and can damage corporate reputations.
 Poor labor practices can lead to litigation against the company, which can be costly and time consuming.